nus-cs2103-AY2324S1/ip/docs/README.md

 - `java -jar todoify-v1.0.jar --text-ui`, or
 - `java -jar todoify-v1.0.jar -t` as a shortcut.

-Please note that you need to replace `todoify-v1.0.jar` with a different name (specifically, the version number part) if it's not the same as the one you downloaded.
+?> Note that you might need to replace `todoify-v1.0.jar` with a different name (specifically, the version number part) if it's not the same as the one you downloaded.

 ## Command Summary